PebbleSeizureDetect/PebbleSeizureDetect/README.md

 <h4>INSTRUCTIONS</h4>

 So how do you get it working?
-If you have read the list of potential flaws and the disclaimer above, and you possess all of the listed requirements, you can get "Pebble Seizure Detect" working on your Pebble by following the steps below.
+If you have read the list of potential issues, you agree to the disclaimer above, and you possess all of the listed requirements, you can get "Pebble Seizure Detect" working on your Pebble by following the steps below.
 And don't worry, no knowledge of programming or code is needed to do this!
 Just follow these steps carefully:

 1. Get a Twilio account: